jostrm/azure-enterprise-scale-ml/README.md

 # INTRO - Is this for you?
 **Q1:I want to use Azure AutoML, with MLOps ready to be `turned ON`** , with datalake design automatically generated for me, including `BRONZE, SILVER, GOLD` concept
 - A: Yes.
 ESML is AutoML first, and have married this with MLOps, and an `AutoLake™` for Azure ML Studio.
+- There is `22 DEMO notebooks` End-2-End MLOps, with Azure ML Pipelines, `using Azure datalake GEN 2 all the way` - from Azure datafactory, in Azure ML Pipelines/Datasets.

 **Q2:I want to do ML, but <ins>only R&D phase</ins>** - I don't need MLOps or DEV,TEST, PROD environments.
 Can I still get benefits of ESML - get a quick DEV env & AutoLake?
 - A: Yes.
 ESML is meant for quick R&D ( and if successful PoC -> quickly turn ON, to full enterprise scale MLOps solution